AdobeDocs/analytics.en/help/implement/c-get-started-implementation/t-analytics-implementation-get-started.md

       </tr>
       <tr>
        <td colname="col1"> <p>Data Layer </p> </td>
        <td colname="col2"> <p>(Recommended) A JavaScript array which is used to store information.
-If you perform the automatic setup using Dynamic Tag Management, you will be using a data layer. </p> <p>For a blog on data layers, see <a href="https://blogs.adobe.com/digitalmarketing/analytics/data-layers-buzzword-best-practice/" format="http" scope="external"> Data Layer: From Buzzword to Best Practice</a>. </p> </td>
+If you perform the automatic setup using Dynamic Tag Management, you will be using a data layer. </p> <p>For a blog on data layers, see <a href="https://blogs.adobe.com/digitalmarketing/analytics/data-layers-buzzword-best-practice/"> Data Layer: From Buzzword to Best Practice</a>. </p> </td>
       </tr>
       <tr>
        <td colname="col1"> <p>Data Repository (Report Suite) </p> </td>
-       <td colname="col2"> <p> A <a href="https://marketing.adobe.com/resources/help/en_US/analytics/getting-started/report-suites.html" format="html" scope="external"> report suite</a> is a discrete data set that typically corresponds to a single property (site or app) or brand.
+       <td colname="col2"> <p> A <a href="https://marketing.adobe.com/resources/help/en_US/analytics/getting-started/report-suites.html"> report suite</a> is a discrete data set that typically corresponds to a single property (site or app) or brand.
 Each report suite has its own set of reports and metrics. </p> </td>
       </tr>
       <tr>
        <td colname="col1"> <p>Time Zone </p> </td>